richard-to/richard-to.github.io/programming/_posts/2021-04-10-poker-game-part-5-websockets.md

 ### Event loop

-One thing you will notice about the useEffect hook is that the client onmessage listener is implemented outside of the useEffect.
+One thing you will notice is the client onmessage listener is implemented outside of the useEffect hook.

 This is because the onmessage function needs the app state.
-The problem is the app state will be updated which means that useEffect would be triggered more than once since we would need to add `[dispatch, appState]` to the useEffect dependencies.
+The problem is the app state will be updated, which means that useEffect would be triggered more than once since we would need to add `[dispatch, appState]` to the useEffect dependencies.
 Technically we could exclude appState from the dependencies, but that will trigger a warning from React.